 1.2.1.
 Works to the Awards must be entered via the dedicated online form by the end of the final deadline day.
 Works entered after this date will be included in the competition at the discretion of AOI staff.
 The decision of the AOI will be final.

 1.2.2.
-Entrants can make an unlimited number of entries.
+Entrants can make an unlimited number of entries in as many different categories as they wish.

 1.2.3.
 Only entries that have been paid for by the final deadline will be considered for the competition.